belitheops/ai-newsletter-generator/replit.md

 **Newsletter Generation** (`newsletter.py`)
 - HTML template generation with responsive design
-- Markdown format generation for portable, readable exports
+- Markdown format generation following standardized template structure
 - Stories grouped by category with section headers and emoji icons
 - Category-based organization: preferred categories first, then alphabetical, then "Other"
 - Robust category handling - normalizes non-string/falsy categories to "Other"